 This Sustainability Appraisal has undertaken an assessment of the total, cumulative and synergistic effects arising from the policies contained within the draft Local Plan.
+This work has been updated to take account of changes within this Sustainability Appraisal update as summarised above.
 Details of the assessment can be found later in this document at Section 4.